Paule Mink: Later years

 At some point in the 1880s Mink left the POF to join Édouard Vaillant's Blanquist Socialist-Revolutionary Party.
 However, Marxists and Blanquists collaborated increasingly closely, and in any case Mink seems not to have had a sectarian bent.
 In later years she again worked as an organizer for the POF, and she contributed to Benoît Malon's non-sectarian journal Révue Socialiste.
 She also helped found, and contributed to, the feminist journal La Fronde in 1897, with Marguerite Durand and others.
 In addition to her journalism and political activism, she wrote stories, poems and plays.
 Two of her plays were performed at the Théâtre Social in 1893.
 That year, Mink ran unsuccessfully as a candidate in elections for the National Assembly.
+During the repression of January and February 1894 targetting anarchists, Paule Mink offered to care for Auguste Vaillant's daughter Sidonie following his death sentence.
+Mink accompanied her along with her adoptive mother, Madame Marchal, so she could ask to visit her father.
+This request was granted to both the adoptive mother and Vaillant.

 Mink was also one of the founders of the feminist organisation 'Women's Solidarity', to which she belonged until 1900.
 In the late 1890s, she was an outspoken Dreyfusard (a supporter of the Jewish officer who had been wrongly accused of treason).

 Mink died on 28 April 1901.
 Her remains were cremated and buried in Père-Lachaise cemetery.
 Her funeral was the occasion for a large demonstration of socialists, anarchists and feminists and ended in a violent brawl with the police.